Working Remotely? Get Started Using Google Meet

 All about Google Chat

-Starting a Google Chat is easy in G Suite.
+Starting a Google Chat is easy in Google Workspace.
 Use this tool to instantly connect and communicate with one or more participants.

 1. Set up - Start by opening your Gmail account.
 Scroll down to the chat feature in the lower left of your screen.
 In the setting menu, choose the location of your chat window.
 Have it appear on the standard left side or move it to the right side of your window.